mplibunao/readit/README.md

 CMD ["pnpm", "-F", "api", "check"]
 ```

-2. As mentioned in the wireit section, I was getting all cache-misses when running the CI on `docker-compose`.
-I'm not sure if it's because of my wireit configuration, or if it will result in a cache-hit if I move out of `docker-compose` but I have a feeling that if I atlease utilize github action's cache, it should result in some cache-hits if there really is nothing that changed
+2. I was getting all cache-misses when running the CI on `docker-compose`.
+I don't recall exactly but I'm pretty sure moving off docker for the ci improved cache-hit rate for both wireit and turborepo.
+I was also able to utilize the github action cache for both monorepo tools which helped if there was really nothing that changed

 #### Production